Banque du Liban: Investment policy for startups

 According to the circular, the total participation of any bank in start-ups may not exceed 3% of the bank's capital, provided the participation of any bank in a single start-up does not exceed 10% of the aforementioned 3%.
 Thus, commercial banks must invest in at least 10 start-ups if they want to benefit from all the facilities provided to them by BDL.

 The startup accelerator UK Lebanon Tech Hub is a startup initiative between Banque du Liban and the UK government.

 Allegations of misconduct

-In November 2020, The Wall Street Journal reported that the United States and other Western countries demanded a forensic audit of the Banque du Liban, as it was accused of money laundering, corruption and links to Hezbollah.
+In November 2020, The Wall Street Journal reported that the United States and other Western countries demanded a forensic audit of the Banque du Liban (BDL), as it was accused of money laundering, corruption and links to Hezbollah.

+In 2023, it was reported that the forensic audit—which had been a key demand of the international community and the International Monetary Fund—revealed years of misconduct by the bank's former governor Riad Salameh and $111 million in "illegitimate commissions".
+The audit covered the 2015–2020 period.

+Among other things, the audit report details BDL's practice of financial engineering, which, starting in 2015, it used to allow local banks to attract dollar deposits from abroad and then have the lenders deposit the dollars at BDL.
+The local lenders were given interest rates higher than international market rates in return.
+According to the audit, the central bank disguised losses equal to $76 billion through the engineering.
+Salameh said the bank's central council had found financial engineering to be the "best response to a deteriorating balance of payment" and that he had not "intervened" in decision-making on engineering.
+BDL has said the operations are legal.

+On August 10, 2023, the United States, the United Kingdom, and Canada imposed sanctions on Salameh and a handful of his close relatives and associates due to corruption allegations.
+Meanwhile, France, Germany, and Luxembourg were investigating Salameh and several close associates over alleged financial crimes, including illicit enrichment and money laundering of $330 million.
+France and Germany issued Interpol notices for Salameh in May 2023; however, Lebanon does not hand over its citizens to foreign countries.